-Now think about a situation at which there is no load connected to the source, instead, it’s terminals are directly connected using a copper wire.
+Now think about a situation in which there is no load connected to the source, instead, its terminals are directly connected using a copper wire.
 Now the load resistance is zero and according to Ohm’s law,

 I = V/0 = ∞

 Hence, due to low resistance, an infinite amount of current flows through the wire and damages the wire and the source itself.
-Comparing figure 2 to figure 1, you can see that the electron flow is more intense and rapid in figure 2 than figure 1.
+Comparing Figure 2 to figure 1, you can see that the electron flow is more intense and rapid in Figure 2 than in Figure 1.
 This condition is known as a short circuit.
 Electric current always flows through a low resistance path.
 If you connect a wire parallel to the lamp, since the resistance of the load is more than the wire, an enormous amount of current flows through it and the wire acts as a short circuit.

 A practical example of a short circuit.

-Let us discuss a practical example for short circuit.
-As you know, each room in your house has a separate circuit and the power is distributed through the circuit breakers located inside the power distribution board.
+As you know, the power is distributed through the circuit breakers located inside the power distribution board.
 Consider a situation when there is an insulation failure in the live and neutral wires.
 Electricity always follows a low resistance path and here due to insulation failure, a low resistance path is formed between live and neutral wires, causing a short circuit.
-This results in high current flow between these wires.
+This results in a high current flow between these wires.
 If a proper circuit breaker is used, it will sense the high current and isolate the circuit.
 Otherwise, it can cause sparks and even fire.
-Hope this example might have given you a clear picture of what is a short circuit.

 Definition of short circuit

-A short circuit can be defined as an undesirable condition at which an enormous amount of current flows between the terminals of a power source or between the power source and the ground, due to the formation of a new low resistance path in between the terminals of the source.
-During a short circuit, current flow through the point of short increases exponentially and the voltage drops to zero.
+A short circuit can be defined as an undesirable condition in which an enormous amount of current flows between the terminals of a power source or between the power source and the ground, due to the formation of a new low resistance path in between the terminals of the source.
+Under this condition, current flow through the point of short increases exponentially and the voltage drops to zero.

 Types of short circuits

-A short circuit can be categorized into how they occur.
-A situation at which the positive and negative terminals of a DC source or more than one phase of AC or line and neutral of AC comes into direct contact is known as a short circuit.
-Also, direct contact of any live conductor with the ground can cause abnormally high current flow.
+They can be categorized into several types depending on how they occur.
+A situation in which the positive and negative terminals of a DC source or more than one phase of AC or line and neutral of AC come into direct contact is known as a short circuit.
+Also, direct contact with any live conductor with the ground can cause abnormally high current flow.
 It is known as a ground fault.
-In a three-phase AC system, direct contact between two or more phases is known as a phase to phase fault.
+In a three-phase AC system, direct contact between two or more phases is known as a phase-to-phase fault.

 Causes of short circuits